ethereumjs/ethereumjs-monorepo/packages/evm/README.md

 (moved from `0x14` at some point along spec updates).

 **Note:** Usage of the point evaluation precompile needs a manual KZG library installation and global initialization, see [KZG Setup](https://github.com/ethereumjs/ethereumjs-monorepo/tree/master/packages/tx/README.md#kzg-setup) for instructions.

-### EIP-7702 EAO Code Transactions Support (experimental)

-This library support the execution of [EIP-7702](https://eips.ethereum.org/EIPS/eip-7702) EOA code transactions (see tx library for full documentation) with `runTx()` or the wrapping `runBlock()` execution methods starting with `v3.1.0`, see [this test setup](https://github.com/ethereumjs/ethereumjs-monorepo/blob/master/packages/vm/test/api/EIPs/eip-7702.spec.ts) for a more complete example setup on how to run code from an EOA.

 ### Tracing Events